dibog/cloudwatch-logback-appender/README.md

 But if that section is available in the configuration it will be used instead of the data from the environment.

+To authenticate you can have currently three mechanism:
+* Use the tag ``<profileName>`` to specify the name of profile.
-The sub section ``<credentials>`` is self explanatory if you know your AWS.
+* The use of tag ``<credentials>`` is self explanatory if you know your AWS.
 Just determine your values for this section and enter them here.
+* Don't specify anything and you should get the IAM settings of your EC2 instance.

 The sub section ``<region>`` should contain the AWS region into which the log information should be streamed, please find here the [actual list of regions](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html#available_regions).